 Namely, estrogen, the hormone responsible for cervical mucus may be quite low in these situations.
 You may also experience problems with ovulation and missed periods.

 This could result in changes to your menstrual cycle.
+So, if you’re trying to have a baby, proper nutrition is key.

 Like dieting, or extreme exercise, high levels of stress over a prolonged period of time can also impact your menstrual cycle.